-This Contaminated Land Strategy describes how Flintshire County Council is required to identify sites within its administrative control that may be affected by land contamination.
-The document also explains the statutory guidance, legislative provisions, processes and procedures that the Council will follow in order to investigate those sites, to identify statutorily Contaminated Land where necessary and to remediate Contaminated Land.
+This Contaminated Land Inspection Strategy describes how Flintshire County Council is required to identify sites within its administrative control that may be affected by land contamination.
+It also explains the statutory guidance, legislative provisions, processes and procedures that the Council will follow in order to investigate those sites, to identify Contaminated Land where necessary and to remediate Contaminated Land.

-The Council last published its Contaminated Land Strategy in February 2013.
-Since then a number of investigations to assess land contamination have been carried out and significant changes to legislation and guidance documents have taken place.
+The Council last published its Contaminated Land Inspection Strategy in February 2019.
+Since then a number of land contamination assessments have been carried out and significant changes to legislation and guidance documents have taken place.

 This revision of the Strategy has taken these changes into account and amendments have been made where necessary.

-This revision of the Strategy replaces all previous revisions of Flintshire County Council's Contaminated Land Strategy.
+This revision of the Strategy replaces all previous revisions of Flintshire County Council's Contaminated Land Inspection Strategy.

-Flintshire County Council

-Community and Business Protection Directorate

-Community & Business Protection
+Flintshire County Council Community & Business Protection Pollution Control Ty Dewi Sant Ewloe Flintshire CH5 3FF

-Pollution Control Section

-Ty Dewi Sant

-Ewloe

-Flintshire CH5 3FF